WenhuiXu1/Japanese-Quiz-App-Back-End/README.md

 1, Flashcards reinforcement: Quizkana offers a set of flashcards that allow users to practice and review hiragana characters at their own pace.

 2, Interactive Quizzes: These quizzes test the user's ability to recognize and associate hiragana characters with their corresponding pronunciations.
 By providing immediate feedback and scoring, users can track their progress and identify areas that require further practice.

+### Features
+- User can select different sets of flashcards to test their knowledge.
+- User can change their answers before the select the confirm button.
+- User can see their scores and view win/lose messages after they have finished all the questions and sumbit.

 ### Wireframes
 ![Wireframe](build/Wireframe.png)